-Those of you who have been following me on the blog know that I am from a hotel background.
+Those of you who have been following me on the Blog for some time know that I am from a hotel background.
 I went to hotel school at age 14 and studied hotel management, catering, cooking (yeah, if you know me on a personal level you can hardly believe that but yes, I could have become a Chef!), accounting and marketing all the way to a Master’s degree in Hotel Management & Marketing.

 While I specialized in hotel management early on in my career, I worked pretty much every hotel & restaurant department including the front desk, reservations, accounting, bar, restaurant service & management and, in the kitchen as well.

-But now that I’ve specialized as a Destination Wedding Planner in Tahiti and seeing more and more couples reaching out to me super frustrated after they’ve booked their Bora Bora resort only to find out they cannot have the wedding they want, I would like to add a little bit to The Huff’s article:
+It’s been a number of years now that I’ve specialized as an independent Destination Wedding Planner in Tahiti and I’m seeing more and more couples reaching out to me frustrated after they’ve booked, or attempted to book their wedding at a Bora Bora resort only to find out they cannot have the wedding they want.

 Resorts in Bora Bora are gorgeous.
-Most of them offer excellent service and are totally great in what they do… but when it comes to planning the wedding of your dreams, not all offer equal service so, read on and consider those mistakes others did before you book your Bora Bora resort:
+Most of them offer excellent service and are totally great in what they do… but when it comes to planning the wedding of your dreams, not all offer the same level of service so, read on and consider those mistakes others did before you book your wedding at a Bora Bora resort.

 I want to get legally married in Bora Bora but the resort said that this is not their area of concern.